leejoramo/UUCGV/UUCGV ByLaws.md

 Should the Unitarian Universalist Congregation of the Grand Valley cease to function and the membership vote to disband, all of its property, real and personal, after payment of all just claims upon it, shall be conveyed to and invested in, the Mountain Desert District of the Unitarian Universalist Association, or its legal successor.
 Trustees of UUCGV shall perform all actions necessary to effectuate such conveyance.

-## Article XIV: AMENDMENTS

-> Move to Article VI: Meetings, Section F

-	> remove amendment

-The Bylaws may be amended or replaced at the Annual Congregation Meeting or a Special Congregation Meeting of the Congregation, by a two-thirds (2/3) vote of those Voting Members present, providing that a quorum is present at the meeting.
-The notice of the meeting at which amendments will be considered shall include a copy of the proposed amendments.
-The text of any proposed amendment may be changed at the meeting prior to adoption by a simple majority vote of the voting members present.

 # Items to remove from Bylaws and move to Policy or other places

 ## Ad-Hoc Teams